Estonian CIT – what is it and who is eligible?

 2

-Step two: Close the books and perform the financial statements – this step is necessary to correctly determine the tax base for Estonian CIT.
+Step two: close the books and prepare financial statements – this step is necessary to correctly determine the tax base for Estonian CIT.

 3

-Stem three: Submit a notice of election to the Estonian CIT.
+Step three: submit a notice of election to the Estonian CIT.

 Estonian CIT and the New Deal